Agency254/eventsplannersalliance.com/README.md

 # Events Planners
-#### A site that functions like bookings.com
+#### A site that is used to host events.

 ## Description
-A web application that that helps people find their new rental homes
+A web application that that helps people find events

 [Behaviour Specifications](specs.md)